webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 Data Types and Fields
 ---------------------

-Fixed-point numbers are signed or unsigned values resulting from dividing an integer by an appropriate power of 2.
+Fixed-point numbers are signed or unsigned values that result from dividing an integer by an appropriate power of 2.
 For example, a 0.16 fixed-point number is formed by dividing a 16-bit integer by 2^16.